aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 If there are no IPv4 IPs assigned to VMs, this is most likely because you don't have a DHCP server configured for the `network` configured in the cluster config yaml, OR there are not enough IP addresses available in the DHCP pool to assign to the VMs.
 Ensure that you either have a DHCP running with [enough IP addresses to create a cluster]({{< relref "../clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades/#prepare-dhcp-ip-addresses-pool" >}}), or [create your own DHCP server]({{< relref "../getting-started/vsphere/customize/vsphere-dhcp" >}}), before running the create or upgrade command again.

+To confirm this is a DHCP issue, you could create a new VM in the same network to validate if an IPv4 IP is assigned correctly.

 #### Control Plane IP in clusterconfig is not present on any Control Plane VM

 If there are any IPv4 IPs assigned, check if one of the VMs have the controlPlane IP specified in `Cluster.spec.controlPlaneConfiguration.endpoint.host` in the clusterconfig yaml.